kevalrakholiya/SQL-Excel-Tableau-BikeStore/README.md

-# SQL-Excel-Tableau-BikeStore
+# SQL, Excel, Tableau-based, BikeStore Data Visualization
- Transformed data visualization with SQL, Excel, and Tableau.
-Developed a dashboard for management to track revenue by year, state, category, brand, salesperson, and top customer, facilitating informed decision-making.
+Revolutionized data visualization using SQL queries, Excel, and Tableau to empower management decision-making.
+Crafted an insightful dashboard allowing easy tracking of revenue across various dimensions such as year, state, category, brand, salesperson, and top customers.
+The project aimed to enhance clarity in business data, enabling more informed and strategic decision-making for the management team.